surifirstpin/biplus_documentation/docs/Visualization.md

 **04. Y-Axis section :**

 -**Axis type** refer to type of axis used in charts.
--**Label field** Label the field name in Y-axis using grid display, including or excluding zero and aligning left or right position to y-axis
+-**Label field** select the field name for which you want to display the field values in Y-axis.
 Reference Line is used to refer the particular values by colouring and this is optional Format Section
 Condition BiPlus set the condition on field values